alan-walsh/cloud-automation/doc/csoc-free-commons-steps.md

 kubectl get service revproxy-service-elb -o json | jq -r .status.loadBalancer.ingress[].hostname
 ```

 10. Go to your registrar and point the desired domain to the outcome of above command.
+In AWS, this is done using Route 53.

+11. Enable Google logins

+Use vi to edit $HOME/Gen3Secrets/apis_configs/fence-config.yaml

+Replace the empty strings for `client_id` and `client_secret`, replacing them with the correct Google Client ID and Secret.

+After saving your edits, run `gen3 kube-setup-fence` to redeploy Fence with the changes.

 # Cleanup process